cosmoscout/csp-sharad/README.md

 # Sharad rendering for CosmoScout VR

 A CosmoScout VR plugin which renders radar datasets acquired by the Mars Reconnaissance Orbiter.
+The SHARAD profiles are rendered inside of Mars, the Martian surface is made translucent in front of the profiles.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration